Falling Through a Field

 Falling Through a Field is the first studio album by the American psychedelic rock band Black Moth Super Rainbow, released in 2003.
-It is the band's fourth album if releases under the name Satanstompingcaterpillars are included in the chronology.
-Some of the songs here were from the Satanstompingcaterpillars era albums, such as "The Autumn Kaleidoscope Got Changed" and "The Most Wonderfulest Thing".
+It is considered the band’s fourth album when releases under the name Satanstompingcaterpillars are included in the chronology.
+Some songs on the album originated from the Satanstompingcaterpillars era, including tracks like "The Autumn Kaleidoscope Got Changed" and "The Most Wonderfulest Thing".